pingpong-labs/modules/README.md

 ### Setup modules folder for first use

-By default modules folder is in your `app/` directory.
 For first use, please run this command on your terminal.
   ```
   php artisan module:setup
   ```